 But having felt the power of the Catholic Mystery working in my own soul, having lived in Catholic countries, I cannot help but reflect on what it means for a culture as a whole to be steeped in this Catholic Mystery.

 Yes – Valentin Tomberg wrote these words during the quarter of a century he lived in England as a Catholic convert.
 He would have written them from the experience of English society, stripped of devotion to the Mother of God – a society where devotion to the Mother of God was, in fact, suppressed for centuries …

 Returning to England, after years abroad, I have felt even more acutely aware that such weighty matters as crushing the monasteries or wiping out Marian devotion are not without far-reaching effects on a nation!

 Consciousness has been heightened by the time experiencing first-hand the markedly different Catholic countries I had lived in.

 Last autumn, I exited France and set foot on English soil for the first time in years.

 The French and Spanish buildings had been much more curvilinear.
 Well into the twentieth century, French and Spanish architecture owed a clear debt to the Baroque.
 All those rounded, baroque lines in the churches built in Tridentine France and Spain had spilled out into the towns and cities.

 Coming back into England, was to be powerfully hit by how rectilinear the buildings were by comparison.
-Even the Georgian and particularly Victorian buildings had a rectilinear repetitiveness that distinctly lacked the kind of flourish, beauty and imagination of their French and Spanish counterparts from the same era.
+Even the Georgian, but particularly Victorian buildings had a utilitarian, rectilinear repetitiveness that distinctly lacked the kind of flourish, beauty and imagination of their French and Spanish counterparts from the same era.